dfamonteiro/blog/blog/content/posts/jindosh-riddle.md

 ### Initial setup (code)

 We will be using python as our programming language and [OR-Tools](https://developers.google.com/optimization "OR-Tools home page") as our constraint solver.
-Let's begin with a very basic MVP:
+Let's start with a very basic MVP:

 ```python
 from ortools.sat.python import cp_model